Tbrennan6/IcelandicNow/docs/05_simple_sentences/06_weak_verbs.md

 | **3rd.**      | -aði      | -uðu      |

 The a-verb pattern is extremely common.
 In addition, it can be thought of as the default pattern because new words entering Icelandic often become a-verbs.
 For example, the verb *to google* did not exist in any language before Google existed.
 When to google was created in Icelandic, it became an a-verb, (e.g., "gúglaði").

+Below, see the conjugation of the a-verb *að tala*.

 Example 1: Ég tala -> Ég talaði\
 Example 2: Þú talar -> Þú talaðir\